Prize Book

 11.

-Breeder's Herd - Group of 4 Animals Bred by Exhibitor Prize: $60 (10% kept by the fair)
+Breeder's Herd - Group of 4 Animals Bred by Exhibitor Prize: $60

 Both sexes must be present and must have shown in previous classes.
 Limit 1 entry per exhibitor.